 Sable McCleery had an insatiable desire to travel and nothing major holding her back in the USA.
-She packed her bags and left for Prague and Barcelona where she is located today.
+She moved to Spain after packing her bags and leaving for Prague and Barcelona where she is located today.
 This is her journey and story about life today as an expat in Europe.
 You can follow Sable on Instagram and Twitter and see her work as a designer here.

 I was born near San Francisco, in California and raised in the Central Valley.
 I lived in Sacramento and went to college/last lived in San Diego for the last 7 years before going abroad.

-Now, I am living in Barcelona, Spain.
+I have moved to Barcelona, Spain.
 I have been in Europe for a little over one year now.
 I actually started in Barcelona and needed to leave after one month to go move to the Czech Republic for an undetermined amount of time (wound up being 8 months) and then life ironically led me back to Barcelona where I originally wanted to be about four and a half months ago and plan to call it home for quite some time.

 I was in a place, personally, where I knew I needed to take advantage of a window of opportunity in my life.

 I’d traveled to Europe 3 years prior and fell in love with a few different countries and the culture, overall.
 And when I came back to the states I had developed this insatiable desire to continue to travel.
 However, I knew I needed to gain more experience in my career since I had only just graduated college.

 Well, I gained 3 years of experience in my field (of Interior Designer) and came to a point where I knew there wasn’t much room for growth at my current place of work, and I did not want to apply anywhere else in the city, or the state – or country for that matter.
 I also felt a disconnect from my immediate community…like, I had different interests, life goals and mindset…and to be honest…the dating scene wasn’t so appealing (a story of my generation, for another time).